-- A descriptive overview of the sports system or structures;

-- The typical or general Athlete Pathway;

-- The relevant national and international context, for example:

-- How sport is funded;

-- Top 20 high-priority sports or countries;

-- High-risk sports or countries for doping;
+- A descriptive overview of the sports system or structures; - The typical or general Athlete Pathway; - The relevant national and international context, for example, where applicable: - The governance structure for sport/of the sport: - How sport is funded; - Top 20A list of high-priority profile sports or countries (e.g. high participation, high success); - High The high-risk sports or countries for doping;

-- Competitions or Events where national teams participate.

-- Organizations that may have a role in supporting the Education Program within the national and international context, for example:
+- Competitions dentification of competitions or Events where national teams participate. - Organizations that may have a role in supporting the Education Program within the national and international context, for example: National Federations; National Olympic Committees and National Paralympic Committees, Government; - Professional associations or bodies, including but not limited to those for: - Sports coaches; Athletes; Coaches; Medical professionals; (e.g. Sport Physicians, Physiotherapists Pharmacists; , Dietitians).

-- National Federations;

-- National Olympic Committees and National Paralympic Committees;

-- Professional associations or bodies, including but not limited to those for:

-- o Sports coaches;

-- Medical professionals;

-- Pharmacists;

-- o Dietitians.